-B. Blake Levitt is an award-winning journalist who has specialized in medical and science writing for nearly two decades.
+B. Blake Levitt is an award-winning journalist who has specialized in medical and science writing for nearly three decades.
 She has researched the biological effects of nonionizing radiation since the late 1970's.
 A former New York Times freelance contributor, she has written widely on medical issues for both the lay and professional audience.
 Her work has appeared in numerous national publications and has been translated into Russian and Chinese.

 She is the editor/contributing author of Cell Towers, Wireless Convenience? or Environmental Hazard?
 Proceedings of the “Cell Towers Forum” State of the Science/State of the Law (Safe Goods/New Century Publishing, 2001).
 She is also the author of Electromagnetic Fields, A Consumer’s Guide To The Issues And How To Protect Ourselves (Harcourt Brace, edition 1995; iUniverse BackinPrint edition 2007), for which she won an Award of Excellence from the New England Chapter of The American Medical Writers Association.
 In addition, Ms. Levitt is the author of 50 Essential Things To Do When The Doctor Says It’s Infertility (Penguin, 1995), and the co-author of Before You Conceive, The Complete Prepregnancy Guide (Bantam, 1989), for which she also won an Award of Excellence from the New England Chapter of the American Medical Writers Association.